oitcode/samarium/README.md

 ## Server requirements

+If you are using Ubuntu 20 or higher just run the below bash script to install all the required dependencies.

+`bash dependency-install.sh`

+However if you want to install dependencies manually follow below instructions.

 This software is made using Laravel which used PHP and PHP libraries.
 Below dependencies must be installed.